earchibong/devops_projects/docker.md

 <br>

-## Step Two: Migrate the Tooling Web Application from a VM-based solution into a containerized one.
+## Part Two: Migrate the Tooling Web Application from a VM-based solution into a containerized one.
 ### Create MySQL Container For Tooling App Backend
 Assembly of the application will start from the Database layer – a pre-built MySQL database container will be used.
 It will be configured and made sure to receive requests from the PHP application.